 But meme stocks and social media trading is likely here to stay.
 I wouldn’t ever count out an army of retail traders in the future.
 With tens of millions of members in r/WallStreetBets, all it takes is for one stock to be shorted for the entire army to buy in.
-Look at the meme stock craze as more of a message from retail traders to hedge funds.
-The stock market will always be tipped in the favor of big money, but the little guy is finding ways to fight back.
+Look at the meme stock craze as a message from retail traders to hedge funds.
+The stock market will always be tipped in favor of big money, but the little guy is finding ways to fight back.